Skip to main content

 2. Connect to the web-socket server

-You need to use the connect() method provided by the CometChat class to establish the connection to the web-socket server.
-Please make sure that the user is logged in to the SDK before calling this method.
-You can use the CometChat.getLoggedInUser() method to check this.
-Once the connection is established, you will start receiving all the real-time events for the logged in user
+Use the connect() method provided by the CometChat class to establish the connection.
+Make sure the user is logged in before calling this method (CometChat.getLoggedInUser()).
+Once connected, you will start receiving all real-time events for the logged in user.

 CometChat.connect()